sjensen1024/ruby_gem_criterion_channel/README.md

 The gem pulls data from the Criterion Channel's current film list.
 Once it gets this information, it sets up an instance with two parts:
 * **films**: an array of Film objects based on data pulled from the site
 * **data_pull_time**: the time at which the pull occurred
+* **searcher**: a Mechanize object you can use to search for titles on the Criterion Channel site.

 ### What are the attributes of a Film?
 * **country**: the country of origin of the film